SubbalakshmiC/CCNA-1/ccnaDan.md

 * Interactive applications
 	* Human to Computer communication
 	* Inventory inquiry
-	* Human waiting time is important but they can wait a bit for the computer as long as they don't have to wait too long
+	* Human waiting time is important but they can wait a bit for the computer as long as they dont have to wait too long
 * Real time applications
 	* Human to Human communication
 	* 100ms